Teradata/stacki-wiki/wiki/Definitions.md

 1. The XML files have access to the frontend's configuration database, so a single file can be customized for multiple different deployments.
 2. The collection of XML files defines a complete kickstart/autoyast/preseed profile.

 (Don't get all bungied about the XML thing.
-It's more like "HTML with extra tags," and those tags map to kickstart structure you should be familiar with: pre, post, main, packages etc. Might sound complex without an example, but it's easier than keeping track of dashes and spaces.)
+It's more like "HTML with extra tags," and those tags map to kickstart/autoyast/preseed structure you should be familiar with: pre, post, main, packages etc. It might sound complex without an example, but it's easier than keeping track of dashes and spaces.)

 ### Attributes
 One of the most useful items in the frontend's configuration database are **attributes**.
 An attribute is a key-value pair that applies to a set of one or more hosts.

+They are kept in a MariaDB database hosted on the frontend.

 These values are the configuration data that SUX uses to build host-specific kickstart profiles.
+It allows creating one configuration template instead of creating one for all hosts.

+The one to many.
+Lucretius would be proud.

-The default installation has a set of attributes enabling the installation of a complete system via kickstart.
+The default Stacki installation has a set of attributes enabling the installation of a complete system via kickstart.
 Attributes can be changed.
-Arbitrary site specific attributes can be defined to customize kickstart for your site environment.
+Arbitrary site specific attributes can be defined to customize installation for your site environment.